openssl/general-policies/policies/definitions.md

 An API compatible release allows application to be recompiled against the new library with the expectation that everything will continue to function.

+Refer to the [API compatibility policy] for specific details.

 ## Beta release

 A [beta release] is a late pre-release version.
 Refer to the [versioning policy] for specific details.

+## Bug fix

+A bug fix is a fix of functionality of the libraries, modules, applications or the build system.
+Refer to the [stable release update policy] for specific details.

+## End-user documentation

+End-user documentation is documentation intended for users of the OpenSSL libraries and commandline utilities.
+Refer to the [stable release update policy] for specific details.

 ## LTS